bsalehe/pipeline_canker_cherry/README.md

 ```
 Step 1 and 2 may be skipped.
 Step 3 up to 7 may be repeated by uncommenting the prokka_script accordingly excluding step 6.

-Please change PROKKA_OUT path variable in the prokka_ps.sh script accordingly.
+Please change `PROKKA_OUT` path variable in the prokka_ps.sh script accordingly.
 The path store the annotation files which are used for other downstream analysis.
 Basically, the PROKKA_OUT store the same path as PROKKAOUTDIR.
 Prokka requires that the directory for storing annotation files should not exist before.
-Also change the fasta format extension in the psname variable accordingly.
+Also please make sure you change the fasta format extension in the psname variable accordingly.

 In the second phase the pipeline is expected to do the following:
 - Taking the output from Prokka and use them to predict potential T3SS effectors.